mstrlaw/mstrlaw/src/pages/posts/2026-09-07-on-cyber-conjurations-and-alchemy-or-ai-sdlc-for-short.md

 It's the same now.
 A bunch of people trying to see they can cook up with the current ingredients, but each with their own recipe.

 I think the differences between the "AI Is Dumb!" and the "It's So Over!" camps can, in part, be explained by how much one has deeply engaged with the technology and experienced the cutting edge.
-I'm not talking about whether it's good or not to use AI, but of the output and quality of AI.
+I'm not talking about whether it's good or not to use AI, but of it's output and quality.

-But I see this in my interviews.
-Engineers that use LLMs to do a thing here and there by prompting back and forth experience have a very different take from those that have looked to have AI as a central part of how they develop.
+I see this in my interviews and everyday discussions.
+Engineers that use LLMs to do a thing here and there by prompting back and forth experience have a very different take from those that have looked to setup AI as a central part of how they develop.

-Having said that, just because you might plan with AI, assign to AI and wait until it's finished, I wouldn't call AI SDLC, because you need the SDLC part.
-Ideally one well though out.
+Having said that, just because you might plan with AI, assign to AI and wait until it's finished it's task, I wouldn't call AI SDLC.
+Because, well, you need the SDLC part.
+Ideally a  well well though out one.
 You need to actually plan and design your system and harness _a lot_.
 Good software engineering practices apply, perhaps more than ever.

-As an engineer you might end just working on this almost exclusively.
+As an engineer you might end up working on this almost exclusively.
 Oh, and QA-ing as hell too.

 <hr>

 **Project Details**

-For the structure I opted for a monorepo with workspaces.
+I opted to go with a monorepo of workspaces.
 Client and Server.
-Shared types, etc. More importantly, one singe repo and context for the AI.
+Shared types, etc.

+One single repo and a unified context for the AI.
 Top MD with split MDs per workspace, one knowledge folder referenced elsewhere.

 ```plain
 root/